upleung/openwrt-armv7/README.md

 * [Dev Mailing List](https://lists.openwrt.org/mailman/listinfo/openwrt-devel): Send patches
 * [Dev Chat](https://webchat.oftc.net/#openwrt-devel): Channel `#openwrt-devel` on **oftc.net**.

+### About
+This repository is a mirror of https://git.openwrt.org/openwrt/openwrt.git It is for reference only and is not active for check-ins.
+We will continue to accept Pull Requests here.
+They will be merged via staging trees then into openwrt.git.

 ## License

 OpenWrt is licensed under GPL-2.0